EOSIO/ual-token-pocket/README.md

 This authenticator is meant to be used with [Token Pocket](https://www.mytokenpocket.vip/en/) and the [Universal Authenticator Library](https://github.com/EOSIO/universal-authenticator-library).

+## Supported Environments

+* The Token Pocket Authenticator is only supported within the Token Pocket Mobile App Browser

 ## Getting started

 **Note:** be sure to read the [Warning and Limitations](#warning-and-limitations) section below.